rillki/otherDprojects/extension-er/README.md

 ### How does it work?:
 Suppose you have the following fiels in ../Desktop/temp
+1. a.rtf
+2. b.rtf
+3. c.rtf
+4. etc...

+Using Extension-er you can change the extention of these files to txt (or any other) in a single click:
 1. a.txt
 2. b.txt
 3. c.txt
-4. etc...

-Using Extension-er you can change the extention of these files to rtf (or any other) in a single click:
-1. a.rtf
-2. b.rtf
-3. c.rtf
 4. etc...

 ### How to install it?